information

 City Code Section

-(Added by Ordinance 183448; Amended by Ordinances 186712, 186744, 187380, 187975, 189323, 190523 and 191595, effective January 17, 2024.)
+(Added by Ordinance 183448; Amended by Ordinances 186712, 186744, 187380, 187975, 189323, 190523, 191595, and 191973, effective January 1, 2025.)

 1. A. The purpose of this Section is to reduce the costs of developing permanent affordable housing by exempting system development charges for qualified affordable housing developments.
-This section advances a Council-recognized public policy goal to provide for a diversity of housing types to meet the needs of the citizens of the City.
+This Section advances a Council-recognized public policy goal to provide for a diversity of housing types to meet the needs of the citizens of the City.

-2. B. The City will exempt qualified affordable housing developments from paying all or part of system development charges required by Code.
-The Applicant must apply for exemptions under this Section prior to the date the City issues the permit on the new development.
+2. B. The City may exempt qualified affordable housing developments from paying all or part of system development charges required by Code.
+The applicant must apply for exemptions under this Section prior to the date the City issues the permit on the new development.
 Where new development consists of only part of one or more of the uses described in this Section, only that portion of the development that qualifies under this Section is eligible for an exemption.
 The balance of the new development that does not qualify for any exemption under this Section is subject to system development charges to the full extent authorized by Code or general ordinance.
-The Applicant has the burden to prove entitlement to exemptions so requested.
+The applicant has the burden to prove entitlement to exemptions so requested.

-4. D. To obtain the exemption, the applicant must present to the City, at the time of Application, documentation from PHB that the development qualifies for the exemption pursuant to this Chapter.
+4. D. To obtain the exemption, the applicant must present to the City, at the time of application, documentation from PHB that the development qualifies for the exemption pursuant to this Chapter.
 Applicant must also pay an administration fee per unit on rental and/or owner-occupied units as determined by PHB.

-5. E. The City shall require the recording of real property covenants in the deed records for properties receiving exemptions under this Section in order to ensure compliance, or to provide remedies for failure to restrict units, or both.
+5. E. The City will require the recording of real property covenants in the deed records for properties receiving exemptions under this Section in order to ensure compliance, or to provide remedies for failure to restrict units, or both.
 Deed restrictions may be used by PHB in order to restrict sale prices and rents charged for exempt units, or to provide remedies for failure to restrict units, or both.

 1. 1.
-Rental Units.
+Rental units.

 1. a.
-For purposes of this Section, "affordable" for rental housing means that the rent and expenses associated with occupancy such as utilities or fees, does not exceed 30 percent of the gross household income at the level of the rent restrictions.
+For purposes of this Section, affordable for rental housing means that the rent and expenses associated with occupancy such as utilities or fees, does not exceed 30 percent of the gross household income at the level of the rent restrictions.

 1. (1) Units must be located in the Old Town/Chinatown Action Plan Focus Area;